How do we stay fit for surfing over winter?

 Whether you’re planning to hit the UK surf in winter, or want to make sure you’re fit enough to make the most of the waves on a tropical surf trip, here are some of our top ways to stay surf fit during the colder months.

 While the only way to train for surfing is by surfing, with limited daylight and stormy conditions, it’s not easy to surf as much we’d like to throughout winter.
-However, keeping fit is vital for surfing stamina and performance.
-After all, you don’t want to be that surfer struggling to paddle out in head-to-toe neoprene, or not getting your wave count in when you land to perfect waves in your dream surf holiday destination.
+And if you don’t live close to the waves, you need the activities to keep you fit if you’re heading off on a surfing holiday.
+Keeping fit is vital for surfing stamina and performance, and you don’t want to puffed out before you even get out to the line-up of perfect waves in your dream surf holiday destination.

-So, switch up surfing with other, more accessible sports, to stay on the game for winter surfing.
+So, switch up surfing with other, more accessible sports, and reap the benefits when you hit the waves.
 Here are a few of our favourite ways to stay surf fit for winter…

 Swimming and coldwater dips…